Journal Publications in Medicine: Ranking vs. Interdisciplinarity

 One noted issue regarding IDR is the conflict between strong advocacy at policy level \cite{woelertParadoxInterdisciplinarityAustralian2013, wagnerApproachesUnderstandingMeasuring2011a} and poor reward at research evaluation due to rigid disciplinary-based standards \cite{bromhamInterdisciplinaryResearchHas2016a,rafolsHowJournalRankings2012}, i.e., the “paradox of interdisciplinarity” \cite{woelertParadoxInterdisciplinarityAustralian2013}.

 Scientific journals are an important medium for scholarly communications \cite{milojevicNatureSciencePNAS2020,andresMedicalJournalsRole2024}.
 High-ranking journals, measured by citation impact and prestige indicators, are at the forefront of leading and shaping domain knowledge, trends, innovations, and practices \cite{milojevicNatureSciencePNAS2020,andresMedicalJournalsRole2024}.
 There has been limited attention in understanding the role of high-ranking journals in disseminating interdisciplinary knowledge and practices.
 In this paper, along with the previous work \cite{du_prestigious_2025_frccs}, we ask if high-ranking (highly impactful hereafter) journals lead in disseminating IDR, or tend to be more disciplinary-based.

-We will explore this question specifically for medical research, given the pressing health issues in modern society and the direct population benefits that medical research generates \cite{Du2025lancet}.
+As relevant work in the past has provided limited evidence in medicine, we will explore this question specifically for medical research.
+This is because pressing health issues make medical research highly consequential and the direct population benefits that medical research generates mean that understanding how journals shape knowledge flows has practical implications for patient outcomes and public health \cite{Du2025lancet}.
+Furthermore, knowledge integration across medical areas has demonstrated great benefits to patients, medical science and society \cite{schwetzExtendedImpactHuman2019a}, yet the role of journal prestige in facilitating or discouraging such integration remains unclear.
+Comparing high and low impact journals, this study provides specific insights into how medical journals can better support interdisciplinary work.

 Characterising the interdisciplinary knowledge structure of PubMed research articles in medicine as correlation networks of medical concepts and comparing the interdisciplinarity of articles from highly impactful journals (I) and less/not impactful journals (NI), we aim to answer the following research questions: \begin{enumerate} \item Do I journals produce more interdisciplinary work than NI journals in medicine? \item Which topic areas drive the development of IDR in I and NI journals? \item Do large differences in correlation networks for I and NI occur in places of otherwise strong/weak correlations? \item Do differences between correlation networks in I and NI cluster around certain topic areas?
 If so, which topic areas are they? \end{enumerate}